sau-rav/gamma_scalping_backtester/README.md

     float : Implied Volatility value at given index

-Help on function getVega in module dataHandler:
+Help on function getVega in module dataHandler: getVega(idx)

-getVega(idx)
+    Retrive the vega value from the dataset at given index Parameters :
+    idx (int) : Index value according to the dataset for which the query has been initiated

+    Returns :
+    float : Vega value at given index

-Help on function getDelta in module dataHandler:
+Help on function getDelta in module dataHandler: getDelta(idx, option)

-getDelta(idx, option)
     Retrive the delta value for an option from the dataset at given index
     Parameters :
     idx (int) : Index value according to the dataset for which the query has been initiated option (string) : 'call' / 'put' Option for which the delta value is to be calcualted